Searching for seashells is one of my favorite beach day activities.

 I promptly cleaned the shells when we got home and then, I admittedly let them sit around for a while because every Pinterest idea I discovered online seemed either too lofty or time-consuming for my admittedly novice crafting abilities.

 And then it dawned on me that the kids would probably just enjoy painting them.
 Seashell painting!
 It was such crazy, simple idea that I felt like a dunce for not thinking of it sooner.

 I found this 6 pack of acrylic paint at the Dollar Tree and picked up a multi-pack of brushes to go with it.

 Grand total of the investment = $2.12

 Even though the acrylic paint is generally washable, I didn’t want to assume anything and prepared for the worst.
-The kids donned some older t-shirts and I laid down some extra plastic bags on our outdoor balcony.
-(We rent, so I didn’t want to risk paint stains on the concrete.
-Otherwise, I would have nixed the plastic).
+The kids donned some older t-shirts and I laid down some extra plastic bags on our outdoor area for easy cleanup.

 I poured some of the paint into styrofoam bowls.
 However, Jessie ended up mixing some of the paint in the containers anyway.
 At less than .20 per color, they are practically disposable anyway, so I didn’t mind.

 I attempted to tap into my #disneyside and paint some Disney-inspired shells.
 Can you guess my movie inspirations?